 The procedure lasts for about 15 minutes and is performed on an outpatient basis.
 It’s important to arrange for someone to take you home after your surgery because your vision won’t be clear.

 Typically, patients can see clearly as soon as the first day after surgery, but you should spend the next couple days relaxing so you eye can heal.

 The results of the surgery will depend on how poor your vision was to start or the degree of your keratoconus.
 If you have mild keratoconus, you may not need additional vision correction.
 But if you have a higher degree of the disease, you may need glasses or contact lenses to improve your vision even further.

 In some cases, complications could occur such as eye irritation, blepharitis (a common eyelid inflammation), or abnormal blood vessel growth in the cornea.

 If you have myopia or keratoconus, INTACS corneal implants may be the right solution for you.
-Schedule your free consultation today!
+Schedule your consultation today!